 Those who set foot in the tunnels can not help admiring the talent, determination, and endurance of the communist guerrillas.
-They dug and removed then of thousands of tons of soil and stone with rudimentary tools so well that nobody could find them.
+They dug and removed thousands of tons of soil and stone with rudimentary tools so well that nobody could find them.

 Underground conference rooms, visitors may enjoy a simple meal of food that Viet Cong fighters would have eaten.

-Cu Chi tunnel has been preserved as war memorial park.
+Cu Chi tunnel has been preserved as a war memorial park.
 It’s divided into two different tunnel display sites: Ben Dinh and Ben Duoc.

 How to Get to the Cu Chi Tunnels from Ho Chi Minh?